DDT5/snip1155-reference-impl/README.md

 Similar to SNIP20 and SNIP721; allows an address revoke a query permit that it may have previously created and shared.

 ### Allowances and private metadata viewership
-`GivePermission` is used by an address to grant other addresses permissions to view or transfer its tokens.
-This function MUST allow the transaction caller to set the `token_id`s that fall in scope of a given approval (unlike in CW1155, where approvals are global).
+`GivePermission` is used by an address to grant other addresses permissions to transfer or view private information of its tokens.
+This function MUST allow the transaction caller to set the `token_id`s that fall in scope of a given approval (unlike in CW1155, where approvals are global.
 Permissions MUST include the ability for a token owner to allow another address to:
 * view token owner's balance
 * view private metadata
 * transfer tokens up to a specified allowance

-It is OPTIONAL to include `IncreaseAllowance` and `DecreaseAllowance` messages, as these are familiar SNIP20 interfaces.
-These are optional because their functionalities can be performed with `GivePermission`.
+It is OPTIONAL to additionally include `IncreaseAllowance` and `DecreaseAllowance` messages, as these are familiar SNIP20 interfaces.

 ### RevokePermission
 An operator with existing permissions (not to be confused with Query Permits) can use this to revoke (or more accurately, renounce) the permissions it has received.
 A token owner can also call this function to revoke permissions, although `GivePermission` can also be used for this purpose.

-### MintTokenIds
+### CurateTokenIds
-This function MUST NOT be accessible to any address other than minters'.
-(Note that admins cannot mint unless it is also a minter).
+Curators MUST be able to access this function.
+Other addresses MUST NOT be able to call this function.
+(Note that admins cannot mint unless it is also a curator).

-A minter MUST be able to create new `token_id`s.
-The minter MUST be able to configure the token and set initial balances.
-A minter MUST NOT be able to mint a token_id with the same `token_id`, which it its unique identifier.
+A curator MUST be able to create new `token_id`s.
+The curator MUST be able to configure the token_id and set initial balances.
+A curator MUST NOT be able to mint a token_id with a `token_id` unique identifier that already exists.

-`MintTokenIds` MUST be able to mint multiple `token_id`s and set multiple initial balances in a single transaction.
-Therefore, `BatchMintTokenIds` is not necesary.
+`CurateTokenIds` MUST be able to create multiple `token_id`s and set multiple initial balances in a single transaction.
+Therefore, `BatchCurateTokenIds` is not necesary.

 ### MintTokens
-This function MUST NOT be accessible to any address other than minters'.
+Minters of a given token_id MUST be able to access this function.
+Other addresses MUST NOT be able to call this function.
 (Note that admins cannot mint unless it is also a minter).

 A minter MUST be able to mint tokens on existing `token_id`s if the configuration allows it to.
 If a token_id is an NFT, minters MUST NOT be able to mint additional tokens; NFTs SHALL only be minted at most once.
 The token configuration SHOULD specify whether minters are allowed to mint additional tokens (for fungible tokens).